dune3d/dune3d-docs/entities.rst

 point and a rotation in 3D space.
 It adds 6 degrees of freedom: 3 translational and 3 rotational.

+The draw workplane tool automatically rotates the drawn workplane so that it best matches the camera angle.
+This can be toggled by pressing :kbd:`a`.

 Use the "Constrain workplane normal", "Constrain same orientation" or "Lock rotation" tools to constrain the rotational degrees of freedom.

 A workplane's size and name can be changed in the "Selection" tab after selecting it.

+Workplanes not used in the current group can be hidden in the view menu at the bottom of the viewport using the "Hide irrelevant workplanes" option.

 :In Workplane: no
 :Tool: Draw workplane